Techtonique/nnetsauce/README.md

 # nnetsauce

-This package does Machine Learning by using various -- advanced -- combinations of single layer neural networks.
+This package does Machine Learning by using various -- advanced -- combinations of single layer 'neural' networks.

 ## Installation